RadiologyInfo - The radiology information resource for patients

-In a needle biopsy of lung nodules, imaging techniques such as computed tomography (CT) and fluoroscopy are often used to help guide the interventional radiologist’s instruments to the site of the abnormal growth.
+In a needle biopsy of lung nodules, imaging techniques such as computed tomography (CT), fluoroscopy, and sometimes ultrasound or MRI are often used to help guide the interventional radiologist's instruments to the site of the abnormal growth.

 What are some common uses of the procedure?

-When a lesion is detected, imaging tests may be performed to help determine if it is benign (non-cancerous) or malignant (cancerous).
-If imaging studies cannot clearly define the abnormality, a biopsy may be necessary.
+When your doctor finds a nodule, they may order imaging tests to help determine if it is benign (non-cancerous) or malignant (cancerous).
+If imaging exams cannot clearly define the abnormality, a biopsy may be necessary.

 When a physician orders a needle biopsy, the nodule is usually believed to be unreachable by other diagnostic techniques, such as bronchoscopy.